What Is a Chimney Pot and Do I Need One? (Homeowner’s Guide)

 Clay Chimney Pot

-Another advantage is that ceramic does not attract lightning strikes, a problem with metal caps.
+Another advantage is that ceramic does not attract lightning strikes, which can be problematic with metal caps.

-All these properties of clay chimney pots make them an excellent choice for harsher climates.
+These clay chimney pots’ properties make them an excellent choice for harsher climates.

 Masonry Chimney Pots